whatbirdisthat/helpful-assistants/README.md

 The above will fire up two servers simultaneously, occupying GPU 0 and 1.
 It's cool to watch `nvtop` while this is happening.

+There are some other scripts in the `scripts` folder too, for spinning up a new server and prompting running servers.
+The [Gum](https://github.com/charmbracelet/gum) cli tool is making things fun on the terminal.

 ## Getting a sense of GPU memory management.

 Running a "cluster" of models begins to look like a tetris-clone.
 The shapes of each model are basically rectangular